kauailabs/navxmxp/README.md

 # navXMXP Robotics Navigation Sensor
+For all documentation and support for navX-MXP, please visit the [navX-MXP Wiki](http://navx-mxp.kauailabs.com).
-For all documentation and support, please visit the [new and improved navX MXP Wiki](http://navx-mxp.kauailabs.com).
+For all documentation and support for navX-Micro, please visit the [navX-Micro Wiki](http://navx-mxp.kauailabs.com).